AdguardTeam/HostlistsRegistry/README.md

   - `environment` - either `dev` or `prod`.
 Only `prod` lists are available in AdGuard DNS.
   - `disabled` - if set to `true`, the blocklist won't be updated.
   - `tags` — a list of [tags](#tags)
+  - `trusted` - a flag that allows using `$dnsrewrite` rules for this filter.
+If the filter is not trusted, `$dnsrewrite` rules will be removed from the compiled filter.

     <details>
       <summary>Metadata example</summary>